rammurmu/runash-blog/about.md

 ### 🎯 Goal

-Our goal is growing organically, word-of-mouth, increasing live streaming content creation, new users, and retention.
+Our goal is growing naturally or organically, word-of-mouth, increasing live streaming content creation, new users, and retention.

 ### 👁️ Vision